 “The technical performance of Emesh is first rate.
-The PhD research put Emesh through a large number of chemical tests to ensure its abilities in acid and alkaline environments and its durability and strength.
+The PhD research put Emesh through a large number of chemical tests to ensure its abilities in acid and alkaline environments as well as its durability and strength.
 Testing shows it does not degrade and delivers a strong post cracking performance.

 Emesh is suited to driveways, pavements, cycle-ways, loading docks, traffic island infills, ground slabs and a range of precast applications.

-“At Fibercon we have never had to replace a cubic metre of concrete and pride ourselves on the end result exceeding expectations that make our customers look good to their customers,” he says.
+“At Fibercon we have never had to replace a cubic metre of concrete.
+We pride ourselves on the end result exceeding expectations that make our customers look good to their customers,” he says.

 “The best thing about Emesh is it offers so many extra benefits without any extra cost.
-Architects are particularly excited that our product is either cost neutral or offers costs benefit compared to steel, which makes their job of including more environmentally friendly solutions in their projects much easier.
+Architects are particularly excited that our product is either cost neutral or offers cost benefits compared to steel, which makes their job of including more environmentally friendly solutions in their projects much easier.